 What the research team will do

 The research team will recruit 136 preterm babies.
-They will randomly assign these babies to one of the two study groups with one group receiving a Men B vaccine at 8 weeks and 16 weeks of age (the current UK schedule for Men B in term babies) and the other receiving an additional dose at 12 weeks.
+They will randomly assign these babies to one of the two study groups; with one group receiving a Men B vaccine at 8 weeks and 16 weeks of age (the current UK schedule for Men B in term babies) and the other group receiving an additional dose at 12 weeks.
 Blood tests will be obtained over the study period to check the babies’ antibody levels.
 The research team will also ask parents/caregivers to keep a record of any reactions that occur after their babies’ vaccinations.

 This project is being partially funded by Meningitis Now.
 Other funding is being provided by GSK.

 How this project will help us fight meningitis

 This project could help us to determine what vaccination programme should be followed for preterm babies to help protect them against meningococcal disease.

 This 30-month project started in April 2017.

 This research is only made possible by the generous support of people like you.
 Help us continue by donating, or raising funds for our work.
 On behalf of everyone who will benefit, now and in the future, thank you.

 Professor Paul Heath, Dr Anna Calvert, Dr Shamez Ladhani, Dr Helen Findlow